 - Reduced immune system function

 - Inability to pay attention to surroundings or the situation at hand.

 Long-Haul COVID and Fatigue

 Experts say that up to 30% of the people who’ve caught the COVID-19 infection worldwide have gone on to develop COVID symptoms that lasts weeks or months long after the virus clears from the body.
 Doctors call this condition long-haul COVID-19 or long COVID-19.
 Many people deal with ongoing chronic fatigue, or “post-viral fatigue.”
 Symptoms can include brain fog and pain.
 Researchers note that around 7% of the people with mild to severe COVID-19 may have long-term symptoms.

-One study that looked at 143 people who had severe COVID-19 found that 87% of the participants still had ongoing fatigue 2 months after they were initially admitted to the hospital.
+An estimated 13-33%% of those reporting long-COVID had ongoing fatigue 2 months after they were initially admitted to the hospital.
+Up to 35% can experience fatigue as long as six months later.
 In milder cases, the fatigue may last 2-3 weeks from the time you test positive for COVID-19.

 While experts aren’t exactly sure what causes lasting fatigue and long COVID-19, some researchers say that the body’s natural response may be thrown off after it comes in contact with certain types of infection.
 They believe fatigue from long COVID is similar to the symptoms of a complex condition called myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).

 What Can I Do to Manage COVID Fatigue?

 Fatigue can drain your energy and keep you from doing day-to-day things when you’re down with a viral sickness like COVID-19 or long-haul COVID-19.